2014 kidnapping and murders of Israeli teenagers: Day 1

-A gag order was immediately placed regarding the abduction on Israeli news services (the presumed identities of the kidnappers, acolytes of senior Hamas members, were known almost from the beginning to everyone in Hebron, but kept from the Israeli public). and, in lieu of concrete details, rumours proliferated.
+A gag order regarding the abduction was immediately placed on Israeli news services.
+The presumed identities of the kidnappers, acolytes of senior Hamas members, were known almost from the beginning to everyone in Hebron, but kept from the Israeli public; in lieu of concrete details, rumours proliferated.
 Controversy soon raged in Israel over the police delay in reporting the call.
 At 11:00 on 13 June, a "Hannibal" alert (meaning 'kidnapping') was issued.

 Based on cellphone and other data, Israeli investigators deduced that the kidnappers' car had stopped near Beit Kahil, west of Halhul, for 28 minutes.
 According to Palestinian security sources, a Hyundai i35, with seating for 5, with Israeli license plates, was torched on the night of 12 June, and subsequently found by Palestinian police 2 km from the village of Beit Einun near Hebron.
 This vehicle was believed to be connected to the abduction.
-The suspicion arose that the use of the car displaying Israeli license plates was a trick to lull the hitchhikers into believing the vehicle was driven by Israelis.
-The Israeli authorities had placed the emergency call recording under a gag order but it was leaked to the public, after which the gag order was partially lifted.
-It then emerged that on the first day, after Gilad Shaer's whispered message "They kidnapped me," the taped emergency call also recorded a cry ("heads down!"), sounds of shouting, a volley of automatic fire, a weak voice sighing "Ai," silence, another volley of automatic fire and then singing.
+Suspicion arose that the use of the car displaying Israeli license plates was a trick to lull the hitchhikers into believing the vehicle was driven by Israelis.
+Israeli authorities had placed the emergency call recording under a gag order, but it was leaked to the public, after which the gag order was partially lifted.
+It then emerged that after Gilad Shaer's whispered message "They kidnapped me," the taped emergency call also recorded a cry ("heads down!"), sounds of shouting, a volley of automatic fire, a weak voice sighing "Ai," silence, another volley of automatic fire and then singing.
 The burnt car discovered that morning yielded evidence of numerous blood-stains.
 Israeli police assumed correctly that bodies must have been buried in that vicinity.
-What they did not know is that the bodies had been taken from the provisory burial site and reburied 3 km beyond the radius of research.
+What they did not know was that the bodies had been taken from the provisional burial site and reburied 3 km beyond the radius of research.
 Notwithstanding this, the Israeli authorities began to broadcast the message that the boys were abducted, not that they had been murdered.